 The CEO annually reports to the Board of Managers on compensation matters including the proposed salary and benefits.
 The Advisory committee is required to approve compensation for any employee who is also a member of the Board of Managers.
-Since our formation in 2003, the CFO, COO and CEO (Messrs.
-Allen, Raley and McManemin)'s compensation have been subject to the approval of the Advisory Committee.
-Upon Mr. Allen and Mr. Raley's retirement from these positions in May 2015, the compensation of their successors Ms. Moriyama and Mr. Ehrman, respectively, has been determined by Mr. McManemin.
+Since our formation in 2003, Mr. McManemin's compensation has been subject to the approval of the Advisory Committee.
+The compensation of Ms. Moriyama and Mr. Ehrman is determined by Mr. McManemin.